 Surround yourself with those on the same mission as youBuckfast Tonic Wine

 Red and white wines have been a traditional and classy drink for a long time in history.
-Many people celebrate and enjoy wine, but there’s a unique concoction of wine out there that is enjoyed by many in Scotland and, surprisingly enough, it is caffeinated!
+Many people celebrate and enjoy wine, but there is a unique concoction of wine out there that is enjoyed by many in Scotland and, surprisingly enough, it is caffeinated!

-Buckfast Tonic Wine is a caffeinated wine that has become part of the Scottish tradition since the 1960’s.
+Buckfast Tonic Wine is a caffeinated wine that has become part of the Scottish tradition since as far back as the 1960’s.
 The wine was initially made as an herbal remedy to improve health, which is why it is classified as a tonic wine instead of a regular wine.

 History of World Buckfast Day

-Each year, there are a large variety of pubs all over Scotland that take part in the celebration of this wine.
-Events such as Wreck the Hoose have their annual festival where people get to drink and have a good time.
+Each year, there are a large number of pubs all over Scotland that take part in the celebration of this unique wine.
+Interesting events, such as Wreck the Hoose, have their annual festival where people get to drink and have a good time.
 However, due to the popularity of this drink, it has also caused some controversy over the past decade.

-How to celebrate World Buckfast Day
+How to Celebrate World Buckfast Day

-If you want to see what Buckfast is all about, then check out your local liquor store to see if they have it in stock.
-If it doesn’t, then order the drink online and see for yourself what the craze is about this highly-caffeinated wine.
+For those who are interested to see what Buckfast is all about, then a first stop may be to check out a local liquor store to see if they happen to have it in stock.
+If it doesn’t, then it might be possible to order the drink online and see personally what the craze is about this highly-caffeinated wine.

 In order to truly appreciate this drink and this day, the ideal place to be is Scotland!
 Hop on over to the northern part of the British Isles and get ready to take part in one of their annual events.
 This might be a great way to make new friends and have a good time learning and enjoying a variety things that embody the Scottish culture, such as these: